Kitten with a Whip's Erotica and Kink Education!

 Family: Top

 Top is considered an umbrella term but is typically the person in a scene or dynamic who is guiding, leading, or structuring the interaction.
 They create the stimulus whether that stimulus is impact, dominance, sensations, caretaking, pursuit, discipline, or simply direction.
 The authority of the Top is adaptive as the needs of the scene progress and is expressed in strategy, leadership, and consideration for their partner(s).
+The terms Top and Dominant should not be considered interchangeable.

 Family: Bottom

 Bottom is considered an umbrella term for the individual who is receiving, interpreting, or transforming the power offered by their top, or others in the scene.
 This is not a passive role as bottoms influence the power dynamic through responsiveness, whether emotional or embodied/physical expression.
 Bottoms typically respond, rather than initiate, in the scene.
+The terms bottom and submissive should not be considered interchangeable.

 Now, let's address the archetypes in the Genus category: